-47. SUSTAINABILITY
+50. SUSTAINABILITY

-- (a) The parties recognise that the involvement of staff including at the local level is critical in improving the environmental sustainability of CSIRO in the areas of greenhouse gas emissions, energy, water and waste. - (b) In incorporating reference to this issue in this Agreement, the parties acknowledge that some investment may be required in the medium term in implementing new sustainability initiatives.
-The objective of the parties is to achieve a return on sustainability initiatives and related investments, noting that benefits will be realised over a mixture of short, medium and longer term periods.

-(c) CSIRO will provide opportunities for staff contributions toward improving the environmental sustainability of CSIRO's operations through the implementation of an Environmental Sustainability Strategy.
+- (a) The parties to this Agreement recognise that the involvement of staff including at the local level is critical in improving the environmental sustainability of CSIRO in the areas of greenhouse gas emissions, energy, water and waste. - (b) The parties to this Agreement acknowledge that some investment may be required in the medium term in implementing new sustainability initiatives related investments, noting that benefits will be realised over a mixture of short, medium and longer term periods. - (c) CSIRO will provide opportunities for staff contributions toward improving the environmental sustainability of CSIRO's operations through the implementation of an Environmental Sustainability Strategy.
 These opportunities will include a dedicated email address, local management teams and site based working groups including staff.
-CSIRO will report on progress and outcomes of the strategy, including activities of management teams and working groups, as a standing item on CSIRO Consultative Council meeting agendas.
+CSIRO will report on progress and outcomes of the strategy, including activities of management teams and working groups, through CSIRO Consultative Council and/or forums with staff.